-Magisk App can be used as all the three different files, including the Magisk APK, Magisk Zip, and Magisk Uninstaller Zip, simultaneously with the distinct name extensions.
+Magisk App can be used as all three different files, including the Magisk APK, Magisk Zip, and Magisk Uninstaller Zip, simultaneously with distinct name extensions.

 So the only difference stated here is that Magisk Manager was bulky, and Magisk App is an innovative technology to install Magisk on any Android Smartphone.